schlosstom/GrafHista/README.md

 nameserver_hana01.30001.executed_statements.000.trc
 ```

-There are also logs from the supportconfig if it fits to the same timeframe:
+There are also logs from the supportconfig if they fit to the same timeframe:

 ```
 logs/sc/messages.txt